 - better utilise existing sewage treatment assets.

-A construction partner is yet to be determined.
+- Sewage pump station - a construction partner is yet to be determined.

 ||Commissioning is expected to commence in July 2014.